 Students may pursue opportunities to meet the CCCS for Physical Education through participation in co-curricular or extracurricular programs and/or through other structured learning experiences that involve substantial physical activity/exertion.
 Students should apply for consideration through the academic supervisor and Principal's Option II Committee.
+Students participating in activities outside of BRHS must submit a written letter signed by the coach or advisor that verifies that the student will be participating in a minimum of 150 minutes per week (Mon-Sun) in said physical activity.
 If approval is given, the student will be assigned a study hall during the period that would be scheduled for Physical Education during the marking period(s) for which an alternative experience has been approved.
+Students are responsible for maintaining an activity log that documents their hours and is signed by the coach or advisor.
+Students are also responsible for submitting weekly journals that document how they are meeting physical education content standards.
+The activity logs and journals must be submitted to their assigned Physical Education teacher on a weekly basis.
+(More information is available on the high school website - BRHS Option II Phys Ed).
 The student will be required to participate in the Health curriculum during the marking period in which Health would be scheduled.